Henry Boldero1

 Last Edited=2 Mar 2011

 Dorothy Maud Kay was born on 30 June 1883.2 She was the daughter of Frederick Aldcroft Kay and Edith Crosland.1,2 She married, firstly, Lt.-Cdr.
-Nigel Kenneth Walter Barttelot, son of Major Sir Walter George Barttelot, 2nd Bt. and Georgiana Mary Balfour, on 10 January 1906 at St. George's Hanover Square, London, England.3,4 She married, secondly, Vice-Admiral Sir Frank Forrester Rose, son of William Sanderson Beaumont Gardner and Martha Gardner, on 14 July 1923 at St. Martins in the Fields, London, England.4 She died on 2 March 1961 at age 77.1 She was also reported to have died on 21 May 1961 at Chelsea, London, England.4
+Nigel Kenneth Walter Barttelot, son of Major Sir Walter George Barttelot, 2nd Bt. and Georgiana Mary Balfour, on 10 January 1906 at St. George's Hanover Square, London, EnglandG.3,4 She married, secondly, Vice-Admiral Sir Frank Forrester Rose, son of William Sanderson Beaumont Gardner and Martha Gardner, on 14 July 1923 at St. Martins in the Fields, London, EnglandG.4 She died on 2 March 1961 at age 77.1 She was also reported to have died on 21 May 1961 at Chelsea, London, EnglandG.4

-From 10 January 1906, her married name became Barttelot.1 From 14 July 1923, her married name became Rose.1 She lived in 1950 at 117 Cranmer Court, Chelsea, London, England.4
+From 10 January 1906, her married name became Barttelot.1 From 14 July 1923, her married name became Rose.1 She lived in 1950 at 117 Cranmer Court, Chelsea, London, EnglandG.4

 Child of Dorothy Maud Kay and Lt.-Cdr.
 Nigel Kenneth Walter Barttelot